Affair of the Cards: Rouvier's policy of appeasement

 Rouvier formed a government from which members of parliament who had spoken out against Combes, even if only once, were excluded.
 However, he did not continue the previous Cabinet's unconditional defense of informers from the affair.
 Under his leadership, and although Henry Bérenger threatened in L'Action quotidienne reprisals from the radicals — "will find in our ranks more than one Fernand de Christiani!" —, the Minister of Justice signed on 27 January a decree striking out from the executives of the Legion of Honor, the commander Begnicourt.
 On the same day, the Council of Ministers laid off General Paul Peigné — commander of the 9th Army Corps, sitting on the Superior War Council and a freemason belonging to the Grand Lodge of France — who was personally implicated in the scandal (he had boasted in a letter to Narcisse-Amédée Vadecard, that he had managed to exile a commander and four captains to undesirable posts on the eastern border).
 However, to appease the left, Generals de Nonancourt and Denis Henri Alfred d'Amboix de Larbont — who publicly expressed their outrage when the scandal had been revealed — were also dismissed.

-On 27 January, during his ministerial declaration, Rouvier promised an end to the interference by Freemasonry in government bodies, but condemned "the violent formal notices formulated by the opponents of the Republic [...] without worrying about whether, to ensure their triumph, they do not risk compromising national defense and dividing France herself”; the symbolic actions taken against Begnicourt and Peigné were presented as sufficient and Rouvier refuseed to hit "the republican officials who, in good faith, may have been mistaken".
+On 27 January, during his ministerial declaration, Rouvier promised an end to the interference by Freemasonry in government bodies, but condemned "the violent formal notices formulated by the opponents of the Republic [...] without worrying about whether, to ensure their triumph, they do not risk compromising national defense and dividing France herself”; the symbolic actions taken against Begnicourt and Peigné were presented as sufficient and Rouvier refused to hit "the republican officials who, in good faith, may have been mistaken".
 He obtained a majority of 373 votes, with 99 against, his support being equally divided between on the one hand radical-socialists, radicals and republicans, members of the Bloc, and on the other hand, conservatives, progressive republicans and dissident radicals, originating from the common opposition to Combes.